-Phonics/Learning to Read
+Phonics & Learning to Read

 At Oak View Academy we teach children the basics of reading through a phonics programme, Read, Write, Inc taught daily in the Foundation Stage and Key Stage 1.

-If any of our nursery children are ready to learn phonics, we introduce them to the programme.
+When our nursery children are ready to learn phonics, we introduce them to the programme.

 The clear teaching of phonics enables children to learn to read and spell correctly.
 We track their progress on a half-termly basis.
 Any child who is falling behind will receive additional 1-1 phonics practice every day to enable them to catch up.